Hot Stuff (Donna Summer song): Kygo version

 On September 18, 2020, Norwegian DJ Kygo released a remixed version of the song.
+It marks Kygo's third remix, released as a single, following "Higher Love" (2019), and "What's Love Got to Do with It (song)" (2020).

 Background

 In a press release, Kygo noted that Summer was one of his favorite artists of all time because of her brilliant catalogue and unmatched vocals.
 He hoped that this version would continue to bring the joy that the original track did.

 Music video

 A music video to accompany the release of "Hot Stuff" was first released onto YouTube on September 17, 2020.
 The video is directed by Bo Webb, starring Outer Banks cast members Madelyn Cline and Chase Stokes.
 The music video details a blossoming love between the two as they dance the night away amidst blue and purple hues.